jsonql-org/jsonql/packages/validator-core/README.md

   return lessThan.main(max, value) && moreThan.main(min, value)
 }

-// so when we register it, we know what param we should expect export default {
+// Then when we register it, we know what `params` we should expect export default {
   main,
   name,